S-HEMANTH-REDDY/S-HEMANTH-REDDY/README.md

 <h2 align="left">Hi 👋!
-My name is Hemanth Reddy and I'm a final year student of  Matrusri Engineering College.</h2>
+My name is Hemanth Reddy and I'm a Computer Science student at university of Florida Fall 2024.</h2>

 ###